basicBrogrammer/embedded-react-sdk/docs/component-adapter/setting-up-your-component-adapter.md

   ...props // Additional HTML input props are passed through }: TextInputProps) => {
-  // Your custom implementation here return (
+  // Your custom implementation here
+  // Or you could supply an existing text input component from your codebase
+  // Or you could supply a component from an external UI library return (
     <div className="my-custom-input-wrapper">
       <label htmlFor={id || name}>{label}</label>